 In comparison to everything they have experienced thus far, these centers are a welcome respite, and many women expressed their gratitude for being well fed, and safe.
 There is a school for the children, a playground, a gym, and cafeteria.
 They are placed in shared living quarters with 6 bunk beds each.
 Bathrooms are in a trailer at one end of the centre.

 Despite these comforts, it is not an easy place to be, and is very much a jail.
-While at first families may experience relief compared to the hieleras and pererras, they soon realize they are facing a different set of problems.
+While at first families may experience relief compared to the hieleras and pereras, they soon realize they are facing a different set of problems.
 Their stay at the center will be longer, at least several weeks, and many children struggle with their physical and mental health while in custody.
 While there is a clinic, needs for medical treatment are often dismissed as being rooted in “anxiety”, and routine issues can become emergencies requiring transport by ambulance due to lack of proper treatment.
 Along with the stadium lights, guards enter their rooms every 30 minutes throughout the night with flashlights to ensure they are all there.
-Women reported that if they make a phone call (monitored by guards) and complain about living conditions or treatment phone privileges may be removed.
-Children have limited access to some coloring pages and crayons, but we as volunteers were not allowed to bring in any toys or crayons for them.
+Women reported that if they make a phone call (monitored by guards) and complain about living conditions or treatment, phone privileges may be removed.
+Children have limited access to some coloring pages and crayons, but we as volunteers were not allowed to bring in any toys, books or crayons for them.
 As well, volunteers are not allowed to physically comfort the women and children in any way beyond a handshake.

 Our days were spent almost exclusively in the visitation trailer, just 10 feet from the entrance.
 Fluorescent lights shine in a large room that generally holds 20-30 women and children at any given time.
 Surrounding the room are 10+ consultation rooms where lawyers & volunteers meet with clients.
 Guards sit at desks at each entrance, monitoring who enters & leaves the building.
 The room is either stuffy or freezing, depending on whether or not they have the air on.
 Their personal belongings taken by ICE, women and children are dressed in government-issued clothing – basic pants, tshirts and sweatshirts (no bras) in plain crayola bright colors of purple, green, blue, and red, and the occasional neon yellow.